hzeller/beagleg/hardware/README.md

 The script assumes a certain way the boot happens, so it might depend on your distribution if it actually works; you might want to inspect it first to what it does.

-## Adding new hardware
+## Adding support for new hardware

-Adding new hardware is, in the simple case, just creating a new subdirectory, providing a *.dts file and adding a `beagleg-pin-mapping.h` file.
+To add support for a new cape, you need to create a subdirectory with the name of the cape you want to add.

+Each directory should contain at least a README or README.md describing the board and provide references where it can be found.

+You should provide a *.dts device tree overlay file for easy install (or provide a link where it can be found).
+If you have a *.dts file, it will work with the start-devicetree-overlay.sh and install-devicetree-overlay.sh scripts in this directory.

+In order to make things compile, each hardware subdirectory requires files with the following exact names.

+   * `beagleg-pin-mapping.h`: mapping of pinheader pins to logical functions.
+     As an example, see the BUMPS [beagleg-pin-mapping.h](./BUMPS/beagleg-pin-mapping.h)

+   * `pru-io-routines.hp`: a file containing a set of PRU subroutines to set certain values.
+You can write this file yourself or just use the generic version provided in this directory

+     ```bash
+     cd hardware  # subdirectory of the beagleg/ toplevel dir
+     cp template-pru-io-routines.hp MyCapeName/pru-io-routines.hp
+     ```

+You can enable compilation for your new cape by setting the variable `HARDWARE_TARGET` in the toplevel Makefile to your cape name

+     HARDWARE_TARGET=MyCapeName

 Please check out the existing subdirectories to get an idea.
 If you added a new board, consider sending a patch.

 [BeagleBone-Black]: http://beagleboard.org/BLACK
 [BUMPS]: http://github.com/hzeller/bumps